‘Shocking,’ historic spike in anti-Jewish threats across the US, ADL says - KVIA

 The Gaza health ministry says more than 41,000 Palestinians have been killed in Gaza since Israeli launched its war against Hamas.
 Israel, meanwhile, says it has killed more than 17,000 combatants in Gaza since the start of the war.
 CNN cannot independently confirm either set of figures, in part due to limited access afforded international journalists into the conflict zone.

-While US college protests were overwhelmingly peaceful, many were marked by violence, including clashes with law enforcement officials attempting to clear makeshift camps, numerous reports of antisemitic intimidation of Jewish students and faculty, and some instances of assaults by counterdemonstrators.
+While US college protests were overwhelmingly peaceful, several were marked by violence, including clashes with law enforcement officials attempting to clear makeshift camps, numerous reports of antisemitic intimidation of Jewish students and faculty, and instances of assaults by counter-demonstrators.

 “ADL’s preliminary data also found that over 3,000 of all incidents took place during anti-Israel rallies, which featured regular explicit expressions of support for terrorist groups including Hamas, Hezbollah, the Houthis and the Popular Front for the Liberation of Palestine,” the organization said in a statement.